openstack-archive/python-tuskarclient/doc/source/cli/v2/plans.rst

     tuskar plan-show c367b394-7179-4c44-85ed-bf84baaf9fee

-This command will show table with properties of the Plan and their values.
+This command will show an overview of the Plan.

 Example: